lando/lando/docs/config/pantheon.md

 ## Using Drush

+Lando will look for a [`pantheon.yml`](https://pantheon.io/docs/pantheon-yml/) (and/or `pantheon.upstream.yml`) in your app's root directory and will globally install whatever `drush_version` you've specified there.
+However, it will not go below Drush 8.
+This means that if you've specified Drush 5, Lando will still install Drush 8.

-By default our Pantheon recipe will globally install the [latest version of Drush 8](http://docs.drush.org/en/8.x/install/) unless you are running on `php 5.3` in which case we will install the [latest version of Drush 7](http://docs.drush.org/en/7.x/install/).
+If this has not been specified then we will globally install the [latest version of Drush 8](http://docs.drush.org/en/8.x/install/) unless you are running on `php 5.3` in which case we will install the [latest version of Drush 7](http://docs.drush.org/en/7.x/install/).
 For Backdrop sites we will also install the latest version of [Backdrop Drush](https://github.com/backdrop-contrib/drush).

 This means that you should be able to use `lando drush` out of the box.
 That said, you can [easily change](#configuration) the Drush installation behavior if you so desire.